vb64/telegram.email.notify/docs/en/faq.md

 ```

 In the selected chat, when an email arrives from the specified address, only the text from the subject field will be published

+## I noticed that some links shown like "click here" get the hrefs stripped.
+Is this a limitation or something configurable?

+For chat, you can enable the publication of html links.
+Send the /start command to a private chat with the bot, select the desired chat from the list.
+In the chat menu, select "Html-links" item.

 - Go to [@EmailGateBot](http://t.me/EmailGateBot?start=utm_KDaxQG000_github-en-faq)